ldanai/dacol/README.md

 ## Example

-This is a basic example which shows you how to us dacol:
+This is a basic example which shows you how to use dacol:

 ``` r
 library(dacol)